A step-by-step guide to changing strata managers

 Strata managers worth their salt are happy to visit your building and provide a detailed quote and proposal to ensure they meet your requirements.
 They’ll also be happy to go through their systems with you to alleviate any fears of the same problems recurring.

-“At Independent, we work in teams,” Heather says.
+“At Civium, we work in teams,” Tarnee says.
 “That means that even if your nominated strata manager isn’t at their desk, there are three other people who all know your scheme and your building who can respond.
 That’s a real win for owners who have had communication problems with strata companies in the past.”

 3. Call a meeting of the owners corporation